Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 overall visibility, and minimizing bombarding the visitors with colors, but rather finding the appropriate places to apply them.

 ## Typography
-I choose to use Smythe for the text due to it's vintage looks and give the page a bit more personality.
+I choose to use Yesteryear for the text headers due to it's vintage looks and give the page a bit more personality and the roboto for the main texts to help with readability.

 -------